RamanaGudipudi/rf2-climate-simulator/README.md

 ## Contributing

 This tool is designed to raise awareness about research gaps.
 For scientific collaboration on RF2 development, please reach out to the research team.

-## License

-MIT License - Feel free to use and adapt for educational and research purposes.